xavierleune/aerospike-client-php/doc/aerospike_config.md

 **aerospike.use_batch_direct**
     Use the batch-direct (1) or batch-index (0) protocol for batch read operations.

+**aerospike.compression_threshold**
+    The client will compress records larger than this value for transport.

 **aerospike.max_threads integer**
     Size of the synchronous connection pool for each server node